Share this Post

 PERU: 20th Anniversary Remote Andean Adventure

-Join us in celebration of Crooked Trails' 20th anniversary on a very special travel program led by both of our co-founders, Tammy Leland and Christine Mackay!
+Join us in celebration of Crooked Trails' 20th anniversary on a very special travel program led by our co-founder Tammy Leland!

 The program begins in Lima, where we'll trace the history of the city and eat our way through its eclectic neighborhoods with our local friend and foodie, Jorge.
 From there we'll travel on to Cusco, where walking the cobbled streets and exploring ancient sites such as Qoricancha and Sacsayhuaman shows us that the heart of the Inca Empire still beats strongly, while dinner with a local family brings us into the lives of modern Cusqueñeans.